-Syn offers complete control of your linkage configuration.
-The powerful solving engine has support for fully floating shocks, slider-element systems, moving idlers, brake-arms and any arrangement of links from single pivots through to six-bar.
+Syn offers complete control of your linkage configuration with a powerful force-based solving engine.
+Support for fully floating shocks, slider-element systems, moving idlers, brake-arms and any arrangement of links from single pivots through to six-bar.

 Analyzing bike performance digitally requires more than just a review of leverage and anti-squat.
 With the myriad of spring configurations, linkage arrangements and fitment constraints better tools are needed to see how your platform will act.
-Syn provides new metrics and refined definition to existing ones.
+We provide new metrics and refined definition to existing ones.

 Looking at spring rates and forces at the wheel allows you to directly determine what the rider will feel.
 By factoring in air can configurations, volume spacers, and coil spring rates a complete picture of mid-stroke support and progression can be created.